 Temples atop the Pavagadh Hill

 From the point where the ropeway drops you, there are another 250 or so steps that you need to climb to reach the Kalika Mata temple on the peak of Pavagadh hill.
 The hill keeps getting narrower as you reach closer to the temple.
-Climb is scary as one small slip can lead to stampede on a studded uneven staircase.
+The climb is scary as one small slip can lead to stampede on a studded uneven staircase.
 But it looks worth the risk when you look back and see the landscape that keeps changing with every turn of the staircase.
 Old sculpted stones adorn the sides of the staircase.
 Some of them had vermillion marks – reminiscent of the times when they would have been worshiped.

 Kalika Mata Temple atop Pavagadh Hill